 ENERGY STAR.
 It is a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy helping save money and protects the environment through energy efficient products and practices.
-The Energy star programme requirements for imaging equipment version 1.1 determine the energy consumption requirements in order a product to be characterized as Energy Star.
+The effective Energy star programme requirements for imaging equipment version 2.0 determine the energy consumption requirements that allow a product to be labelled with the Energy Star (Effective Date: June, 2013).